 - 8.31 The section 172(1) statement must be made available on the company's website.
 Quoted companies are already required to make their annual report available on their website.
-The unique to make arrangements to ensure that the section 172(1) statement is available on a website.
+Unquoted companies, however, are not required to publish their annual report on a website and will need to make arrangements to ensure that the section 172(1) statement is available on a website.
 This does not need to be the company's own website; it may be a website maintained on behalf of the company (such as the website of a parent company) provided it identifies the company in question. - 8.32 Unquoted companies may choose to publish either the section 172(1) statement, the strategic report (containing the section 172(1) statement) or the whole of the annual report on the company website.
 Unquoted companies will need to ensure that disclosures included by cross-referencing to other parts of the annual report are included within the statement if published on a website without the rest of the annual report.
 The approach adopted may be dependent on the extent of cross-references to information included in other parts of the annual report.